 According to Law 8245, of October 18, 1991, the lessee is entitled to the renewal action that assures the right to renew the lease for equal subsequent periods.
 Generally, to propose this proceeding, it is necessary that: (i) the non-residential lease agreement has a fixed term equal to or greater than five (5) consecutive years or, if there is more than one agreement or amendment with the same property, whose aggregate terms results in a minimum term of 5 consecutive years; (ii) the lessee is developing the same activity in the property for a minimum period of 03 (three years); and (iii) the renewal proceeding is proposed from 01 (one) year to 06 (six) months from the date of termination of the term of the lease.
 In case of properties whose lease agreement has a term of less than five (5) years, it would not be possible to propose the renewal proceeding, so that at the end of the term of the agreement the lessor could refuse to renew the lease.

 In addition, in the cases of units operating in properties whose lease is in force for an indefinite period, the lessor may terminate the agreement by notifying the lessee thirty (30) days in advance.
-The discontinuance of the activity in a certain unit, due to the termination of the lease of the said property could lead to negative effects in our activities, as well as our results.
+The discontinuance of the activity in a certain unit, due to the termination of the lease of the said property could lead to negative effects in our activities, as well as the Company’s results.

-Our indebtedness may adversely affect our business.
+The Company’s indebtedness may adversely affect its business.

 The applicable law establishes that acquisition operations that comply with certain legal requirements must be submitted to the approval of the Administrative Council for Economic Defense (“CADE”).